Eight charts to help understand the impact of sanctions on the Russian economy – and India

 “The breadth of Russian-origin platforms in the Indian military – which our analysis suggests composes 85 percent of major Indian weapons systems rather than the 60 percent figure often cited –have created a ‘lock-in’ effect, while the depth of relative support to India’s technology base and strategic systems have engendered a relatively high degree of indebtedness and trust in key strategic circles.
 Yet the quantity and sensitivity of Russian contributions to the Indian arsenal – features that could reinforce and sustain the relationship much to the chagrin of US policy makers – have largely been underappreciated.”

-In other words, both India and Russia share a path-dependent relationship that continue from the their historic Cold War ties.
+In other words, both India and Russia share a path-dependent relationship that continues from their historic Cold War ties.
 In the near future, however, it will not be easy for India to continue doing its business with an economically damaged and sanction-hit Russian economy.
 But finding trade-substitutes for relatively inelastic (or essential) Russian imports in areas of defence procurement and arms supplies would be extremely difficult.

 Putin’s predicament

 Some wonder why Putin failed to see all this coming.
 Given what he was planning to do, he should have known about what sanctions could do to the Russian economy.
-Or, did he miscalculate by assuming the global response to his aggression in Ukraine to be like the reason after Russia annexation of Crimea in 2014, which was far weaker and less well-coordinated?
+Or, did he miscalculate by assuming the global response to his aggression in Ukraine to be like the response after Russia’s annexation of Crimea in 2014, which was far weaker and less well-coordinated?

 It’s difficult to say.